 Umka: a statically typed embeddable scripting language

 Umka is a statically typed embeddable scripting language.
-It combines the simplicity and flexibility needed for scripting with a compile-time protection against type errors.
-Its aim is to follow the Python Zen principle Explicit is better than implicit more consistently than dynamically typed languages generally do.
+It combines simplicity and flexibility with compile-time type checking, following the principle Explicit is better than implicit.

 400 x 400 matrix multiplication (AMD A4-3300M @ 1.9 GHz, Windows 7)